Alternative Names: Postcholecystectomy Syndrome

 One of the biggest crimes in modern American medicine is the amount of unnecessary surgery preformed.
-Gallbladder operation is the most common operation in North America.
-Every year, more than half a million people in the United States and more than 50,000 people in Canada undergo surgery to remove their gallbladders because of gallstones.
+Gallbladder surgery is the most common operation in North America.
+Every year, more than half a million people in the United States and more than 50,000 people in Canada undergo surgery to remove their gallbladders (cholecystectomy) because of gallstones.
 Many of these surgeries are unnecessary.

 If it were true that doctors actually help people by removing symptomatic gallstones, then the medical business would be actively trying to eradicate the "gallstone plague" upon our society by setting up X-ray booths and surgical units on every street corner across the country.
 This action would cause well-deserved criticism, because the scientific research clearly and consistently shows that your risk of death and disability is much greater if you take a course of immediate surgery upon discovery of gallstones, rather than "watchful waiting", until some symptoms develop.

 Patient surveys taken 2 to 24 months after both open and laparoscopic cholecystectomy indicate that 40-50% of patients have one or two symptoms that continue, such as abdominal discomfort from excess bowel gas or dull pain, although 80-90% regard the operation as highly successful.
 One of the most serious complications of gallbladder surgery is injury to the common bile duct.
 Because of limited visibility, this injury is more common with laparoscopy surgery than open surgery.
 (Major bile duct injuries occur in about 0.33-0.5% of laparoscopic operations, compared with about 0.06% in open procedures.)